AlexGalays/fluxx/README.md

 - Provide a constructor for Stores.
 The examples encourage `switch/case/break` which is pretty poor style and error prone in JS or in most language; Instead, a list of action -> callback is used.

 - Provide a constructor for Actions.
+Actions instances can be used directly in stores: No need for tedious constants.

 - Simplified API: Removed boilerplate, got rid of dispatch tokens: Instead use store instances directly.